yuckdevchan/clown-browser/comedious/README.md

 ### `tragedy`
 `tragedy` is the backend for `comedy`.
 It contains a bunch of functions that are imported and called in `comedy` that make the buttons do stuff.
 ### `funny`
 `funny` is the filesystem management file.
-It holds a few variables clown folder path locations and other stuff.
+It holds a few variables, clown folder path locations, and some other stuff.